technyon/nuki_hub/README.md

 <b>Supported ESP32 devices:</b>
 - Nuki Hub is compiled against all ESP32 models with Wi-Fi and Bluetooh Low Energy (BLE) which are supported by ESP-IDF 5.1.4 and Arduino Core 3.0.1.
 - Tested stable builds are provided for the ESP32, ESP32-S3 and ESP32-C3.
-- Support for the ESP32-C6 is ***HIGHLY*** experimental.
-Expect frequent crashes, especially when running Nuki Hub paired as an app (when not using in Hybrid mode).
-Pairing is also not supported yet and needs to be done manually on the /advanced page of the web configurator.
+- Support for the ESP32-C6 is experimental.
+There could be more frequent crashes than on other ESP32 devices and connections with the Nuki device could be slower than on other ESP32 devices.
 - The ESP32-Solo1 is not supported by ESP-IDF 5.1 and as such can't be build using Arduino Core 3 and ESP-IDF 5.1.
-Untested build against Arduino Core 2.0.14 and ESP-IDF 4.4 are provided.
+Untested builds against Arduino Core 2.0.14 and ESP-IDF 4.4 are provided.

 <b>Not supported ESP32 devices:</b>
 - The ESP32-S2 has no BLE and as such can't run Nuki Hub.